 All I want to deal with in this blog is gear ratios.
 I am going to look at two things: the ratio of the front to rear gear teeth. i.e. for every rotation of the crank, how many times does the rear wheel rotate?
 By looking at those numbers we can compare 1x, 2x and 3x drivetrains on level ground.
 I also want to take one other thing into account, and that is the difference in diameter of the wheels.
 29er wheels increase gearing vs 26″ wheels.
 How much?
 This is where gear inches come into play.
 Gear inches are how far the bike moves forward with a single revolution of the crank.
 Sound familiar?
 So we can use these two numbers together.
 More on this later.

 Let’s start with a baseline: the classic drivetrain that was the standard of mountain biking for years until 2x, 1x and 29er’s entered the scene.
 And that is the following: a 3×9 drivetrain with a 11/34T cassette and a 22/32/44T crankset on a 26″ wheels.
-Here are high and low gear ratios:
+Here is the total gear range:

 As for the 2×11 combo that I put together:

-I don’t think a 10/70T or a 9/63T cassette is coming out anytime soon, so if you want a range like this you need to go 2x, at least for now.
+To replicate that in 1x you would need a 10/70T or a 9/63T cassette, which don’t exist yet.
+If you want a range like this you need to go 2x, at least for now.

 Let’s have another look at wheels.
 Gear inches are a function of the circumference of the tire, which in turn depends on the diameter.
 Circumference is pi times diameter, if you remember your geometry.
 But since we are going to divide the numbers, we can use just the diameter.
 The new ISO diameters are the best numbers to use.
 For 29ers, the diameter is 622mm, for 26″ it is 559mm.
 So 29ers increase gear inches compared to 26″: